-By Soulskill from Slashdot's congrats-the-internet-hates-you-now department
+By samzenpus from Slashdot's lock-it-down department

-By Soulskill from Slashdot's you-got-your-mobile-OS-in-my-desktop-OS department
+By timothy from Slashdot's so-very-simple department

 < article continued at Slashdot